lavinbrenna/pizza-parlor/README.md

 ## Description

-_This website uses Javascript objects to take user input and display a price based on the amount of toppings and size._
+_This website uses Javascript objects to take user input and display a price based on the amount of toppings and size.
+This website is modeled after Toy Story's Pizza Planet, and draws inspiration(and the starry gif background) from Portland's Pizza Jerk restaurant_

 ## Setup/Installation Requirements